 Any of these developments, and others, have had a material adverse effect on the Company's business, financial condition, operations and results of operations.
 In addition, because of the severity and global nature of the COVID-19 pandemic, it is possible that estimates in the Company's financial statements will change in the near term and the effect of any such changes could be material, which could result in, among other things, an impairment of inventories or long-lived assets or a change in the estimated credit losses on accounts receivable.
 The Company is constantly evaluating the situation and monitoring any impacts or potential impacts to its business.
-The duration and impact of the COVID-19 pandemic are unknown at this time, as is the efficacy of the government and central bank interventions.
+The duration and impact of the COVID-19 pandemic and its health, economic, and political impacts are unknown at this time, as are the effects of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company in future periods.